From Athens to Thessaloniki by TrainAthens to Paris

-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.
 We're starting the land portion of the trip here.
 The very first stage of the grand rail trip is through Greece from Athens to Thessaloniki.
 We have already visited the Greek islands of Mykonos, Delos, Paros, Ios, and Santorini by ferry, returning to Athens.

-Anyway, on with the trip.
-You have to start by getting to the station.
+You have to start a rail journey from Athens by getting to the train station.
 Greece is slowly — very slowly — modernizing parts of its rail system.
 There are more details on my page about Greek trains, but there is a plan to open a brand-new train station oddly called the Central Train Station despite its being located twenty kilometers north of the city center.
 As of 2010 there was very little sign of any progress, despite continuing optimistic claims that maybe it could be completed by the start of the 2004 Olympic Games.

 Since the Greek economic problems are making things happen even slower, I think it is safe to assume that you will be going to the Larissa train station.